Skip links

 How does the law protect annuity investments?

-In order to safeguard the funds of annuity contract holders or policy owners, state laws demand the insurance companies to meet strict financial requirements.
-According to these legal financial requirements, the insurance companies are legally bound to set up a reserve, which at all times must be equal to the withdrawal or surrender value of their total block of annuity policies or contracts, i.e., the annuity providing insurance companies must set aside funds equal to the surrender value of every annuity contract in force.
+In order to help provide security for the funds of annuity contract holders or policy owners, state laws require the insurance companies to meet stringent financial requirements.
+According to these legal financial requirements, the insurance companies are required by state regulation to maintain a reserve, which at all times is designed to be equal to the withdrawal or surrender value of their total block of annuity policies or contracts, i.e., the annuity providing insurance companies must set aside funds intended to meet surrender value of annuity contracts in force.
 Additionally, the state laws also require certain levels of capital and surplus to further protect the annuity holders or policy owners.

 How many types of annuities are there?

-Broadly, there are two classes of annuities: immediate annuities and deferred annuities, and these two classes have various sub-classes, including fixed deferred, variable and equity-indexed annuities.
-Variable annuities are directly tied to the stock market, therefore we do not sell these to our clients.
-Any and all products we use in our estate plans are 100% guaranteed, including principal and interest earned.
+Broadly, there are two classes of annuities: immediate annuities and deferred annuities, and these two classes have various sub-classes, including fixed deferred, and fixed-indexed annuities.
+While variable annuities fluctuate based on the performance of underlying investment subaccounts, our firm focuses on products that emphasize protection features.

 What makes annuities different from other investments?

-Their tax-deferred status, the avoidance of probate, and the promise of guaranteed income for life make annuities different from other types of investments.
+Their tax-deferred status, the potential to bypass probate, and the availability of contractual income for life make annuities different from other types of investments.

 What is probate and why do people prefer avoiding it?